solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 using customer support.

-Since most Azure services are provisioned in regions, some limits apply at the region-level.
+Since most Azure services are provisioned in regions, some limits apply at the region level.
 Developers must consider both global and regional subscription limits when developing apps.

 Consult [Azure's comprehensive list of service and subscription